core-wg/oscore/draft-ietf-core-object-security.md

 ## Nonce {#nonce}

-The nonce is constructed in the following way:
+The nonce is constructed in the following way (see {{fig-nonce}}):

 1. left-padding the Partial IV (in network byte order) with zeroes to exactly 5 bytes,
 2. left-padding the (Sender) ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes,
-3. concatenating the size of the ID (S) with the padded ID and the padded Partial IV {{fig-nonce}},
+3. concatenating the size of the ID (S) with the padded ID and the padded Partial IV,
 4. and then XORing with the Common IV.

 Note that in this specification only algorithms that use nonces equal or greater than 7 bytes are supported.